 SRI searched through an expansive pool of talent from the international development, child health, nutrition and WASH sector that would see candidates sourced from the likes of Save the Children, World Bank and Johnson and Johnson.
 All potential candidates were matched against a tailored criteria to assess relevance.

 - Consolidate the pool

 Of the 110 candidates matched to the role, 34 were approached, 10 candidates were long-listed and 3 made it to shortlisting stage.
-From those three candidates, a successful appointment was made and Omar Abdi, took up his position in early 2015.
+From those three candidates, a successful appointment was made with Omar Abdi.

 “He brings a deep understanding of UNICEF’s programmes and operations.
 Additionally, he has helped pioneer streamlining systems to strengthen results on the ground.”

 Impact / results

 UNICEF collaborates with partners to provide assistance in 310 humanitarian situations across 102 countries, reaching millions of vulnerable children and their caregivers.

 - Supplying 25.5 million people with safe drinking water

 - Giving 23 million measles vaccinations to children between 6 months and 15 years of age